Settings

 Last year I had a chance to talk to Gregg Coburn, author of Homelessness is a Housing Problem.
 We agreed that remote work and improved public transportation were the real solutions to many of our housing problems, allowing greater distribution of population back into more rural areas.
 This is an area where rural broadband investment could make a difference.
 Likewise, when we talk about American competitiveness in manufacturing et al, that isn't going to happen in our cities, but rather in more rural areas.

-• hombre_fatal a day ago
+• hombre_fatal 2 months ago

 Decentralizing population seems at odds with goals like better public transport and infrastructure.

-• performative a day ago
+• performative 2 months ago

 other than introducing public policy to encourage building more housing, i assume?

-• poulsbohemian a day ago
+• poulsbohemian 2 months ago

 The problem is that in places like Seattle and the Bay Area, there are hard geographic limits to construction, even if you turn them into endless high-rises.
 Having watched the WA state legislature go through several years of attempts to fix housing by throwing random policy ideas into the void, I'm not convinced any of it matters nearly as much as a) more money in the state housing trust to help people with down payments and b) a robust economy so more people have more money that they can apply toward housing.